linkwarden/docs/docs/self-hosting/installation.md

 :::note

-The Manual Installation is targeted towards a more technical audience, to take a easier path, go for installation using [Docker](/self-hosting/installation#docker-).
+The Manual Installation is targeted towards a more technical audience, to take an easier path, go for installation using [Docker](/self-hosting/installation#docker-).

 :::